Euramsia/PersonalWebsite/content/molbio.md

 +++

 Maybe you have asked yourself this question by now.
 Maybe you already know it, but would like to hear another opinion.
 In both cases you will find what you are looking for.
 I am going to sum up the essence of life in an easy yet comprehensive manner.

-The short answer is: Molecular biology is about explaining life.
+The short answer is: "Molecular biology is about explaining life."

 "Life" is often also understood as the human expereince from birth to death, but that is not what this post is about.
 "Life" is ment as the way how *living* works biologically.
 So, I will try to stick to the basics and keep it as clear as possible.
 I even drew a picture!
 So enjoy short trip through molecular biology.